 Prereq: Qualified for ENG 100.
-"C" or higher in MATH 75X or MATH 82X; or acceptable math placement test score.
-Comments: This course is intended for prespective.

-intended for prospective elementary education majors
+"C" or higher in MATH 75X or MATH 82X; or acceptable math placement.
+Comments: This course is intended for prospective elementary education majors only.

-only.

 Semester Offered: Fall, Spring Description: This course teaches students to communicate and represent mathematical ideas, how to solve problems, and how to reason mathematically.
 Material covered includes operations and their properties, sets, counting, patterns, and algebra.